Portable-Network-Archive/Portable-Network-Archive-Specification/file_structure/index.md

 **Ancillary:**

-Ancillary information such as the creation and update datetime, ownership, permissions and others.
+Ancillary information such as the creation and update datetime, ownership, permissions, and others.
-These are not required for the entry.
+These are not required for entry.

 **Data:**